meatball133/crystal/exercises/concept-wip/arys-amazing-lasagna/.docs/introduction.md

 When calling a method that belongs to a class, module or struct, you must use the dot operator(`.`).
 Like following: `<ClassName>.<method_name>`.
-When the method doesnt belong to a class, module or struct, then you can simple call it by writing its name.
+When the method doesn't belong to a class, module or struct, then you can simple call it by writing its name.

 To call a method that has arguments, you simply write those arguments after the method call When a method has arguments you may use brackets where the assignment of arguments, like following: `<method_name>(<argument_1>, <argument_2>)`.